How to Eat for a Healthy Gut – Plus Recipes for the Microbiome Diet

 Seen the headlines?
 We are not alone!
 We share our bodies with trillions of microbes.
 The majority live in our guts, and these tiny critters play a key role in keeping us healthy.

 Science is still piecing it all together.
 But the initial insights are intriguing.
-Our gut microbes fight off intruders, help digest food, make vitamins, prep and protect our immune systems.
-Recent research points to an association between the microbiome and behavior, including mood and emotions, as well as to links between our gut microbes and disorders like Alzheimer's, Parkinson's, epilepsy, and autism.
+Our gut microbes fight off intruders, help digest food, make vitamins, prep, and protect our immune systems.
+Recent research points to an association between the microbiome and behavior, including mood and emotions, as well as links between our gut microbes and disorders like Alzheimer's, Parkinson's, epilepsy, and autism.

 Taking care of our microbes helps them take care of us.
 We can start by being good hosts: feeding our friendly microbial guests what they're hungry for — lots of fresh produce, whole grains, fermented foods — and by staying away from refined sugars.
 Here are eight ways to eat for a healthy gut, along with top-rated Microbiome Diet recipes.